Facebook has announced the birth of Libra, a cryptocurrency that adds more weight to the ambitions to dominate communication and global business.

 If on the one hand it will run with the wind in favor of market power and the public's favor over cryptocurrencies.
 It may not be enough for Facebook to have made a cartel with other financial realities to have more weight.

-There is certainly a need for a way to circulate money more easily, quickly, economically, and to give access to financial services to a huge chunk of people without even a bank account.
-This need justifies Libra's enormous potential, but it should be met in more equitable ways and in the interest of all.
+There is certainly a need for a way to circulate money more easily, quickly, cheaply, and give access to financial services to a huge portion of people without even a bank account.
+This need justifies the enormous potential of Libra, but it should be met in more equitable ways and in everyone's interest.

-For now, Libra is thought of as a cryptocurrency linked to some national currencies.
-What will prevent it from being a true sovereign currency, with Facebook in the guise of a "shadow central bank" able to compete with the central banks of (other?)
-States?
+For now Libra is thought of as a cryptocurrency linked to some national currencies.
+What will stop it from being a real sovereign currency, with Facebook in the guise of a "shadow central bank" capable of competing with the central banks of (other?) states?

 A whole new system of rules will be needed to avoid the risk that the Libra cryptocurrency will become a single world currency in the hands of private individuals.
 And it will serve rather quickly.
 The launch scheduled for next year does not allow enough time for "soft" countermeasures.